Byron Lewis: UniWorld Group

 After taking over the national general-market account for Burger King in the mid-1980s, UniWorld produced its first television commercials.
 The ads, featuring the slogan, “We may not be the world’s No. 1. fast-food place; it just tastes that way," resulted in one of the biggest six-month sales spikes in the company's history.

 In 1995, Lewis landed another general-market account for the candy maker 3 Musketeers, which was the largest assignment ever awarded to a Black-owned agency.
 UniWorld's television and magazine ads for 3 Musketeers featured a Black musketeer, as Lewis proposed, and a humorous theme.

 Between 1991 and 1996, UniWorld went from doing $60 million to $133 million in annual business.
 In 2003, that figure rose to $233 million.
-The agency's entertainment division turned out nationally televised specials, including the first Black Oscars, a star-studded gala held in Los Angeles in 1989, which Lewis produced with Albert L. Nellum.
+The agency's entertainment division turned out nationally televised specials, including the first Black Oscars, a gala held in Los Angeles in 1989, which Lewis produced with Albert L. Nellum.
 The event was hosted by Bernie Casey and awards went to, among others, Eddie Murphy, Forest Whitaker and Spike Lee.

 Its Washington, D.C. office, UWG-DC, was run out of a stately home Lewis purchased that later became known as part of the Mansion on O Street.
 Rosa Parks was a guest.
 In 1970, after acquiring “America’s Black Forum” from friend-colleague Walker Williams and his business partner, John G. “Jack” Gloster, UniWorld Entertainment began producing the only syndicated Black TV news show.
 Lewis installed his son, Byron Jr., as a writer and producer.
 The talent included Julian Bond, Janet Langhart, Juan Williams, James Brown, Armstrong Williams, Charles Ogletree, Deborah Mathis and Ed Bradley of “60 Minutes.”

 “America’s Black Forum” drew a million weekly viewers across 70-plus markets.
 Its guest list ran the gamut from newsmakers to activists and celebrities.
 Lewis Sr. ran the program from 1970 to 2007, then sold it to Black Enterprise CEO Earl Graves.

 UniWorld's foray into film included marketing big-studio productions such as Glory, Malcolm X, Boyz n the Hood and Amistad, as well as working with various Hollywood talent like director John Singleton.
 In 1997, Lewis became founder and owner of the first Black film festival, originally called the Acapulco Black Film Festival.
 AT&T, HBO and Ford were sponsors.
 In 2002, the festival was sold to Jeff Friday and rebranded as Film Life's American Black Film Festival.